-- Teaching advanced computational, experimental and analytical techniques applicable to general Mechanical Engineering systems in order to provide an advanced base of knowledge and skills - Teaching advanced computational and experimental techniques applicable to modelling and simulation of Mechanical Engineering systems. - Teaching modern design procedures used by the leading Mechanical Engineering research and development units. - Teaching advanced materials used in Mechanical Engineering systems and implementing materials into research/design projects.
+- Teaching advanced computational and analytical techniques applicable to general Engineering systems in order to provide an advanced base of knowledge and skills - Teaching advanced computational techniques applicable to modelling and simulation of Engineering systems.

-Enabling students to participate in advanced research and industrial developments in Mechanical Engineering systems.
+- Teaching modern design procedures used by the leading Engineering research and development units. - Enabling students to participate in advanced research and industrial developments in Computational Engineering systems.